MJ: Well, hello, Michelle! Can you believe we’re back again in just two weeks? I hope you’ve had time to come up with a new joke.

 MICHELLE: Aside from an aborted attempt to read volume one, I haven’t read any of Erased, which I’m hoping to rectify this year.
 And this certainly sounds a worthy successor!
 I’m a little concerned I’ll have trouble getting into it, as I generally don’t love narratives that focus on remorseless anti-heroes, but it seems like the mystery of what happened to his parents will compel me forward.
 I confess that, even with this brief synopsis, I’m already expecting kind of a Loveless outcome with the older brother.

-MELINDA: Well, maybe I’m overstating the antihero-ness?
+MJ: Well, maybe I’m overstating the antihero-ness?
 Senri’s got a lot of compassion in him (he’s the one who reached out to Enan when they were young and accepted her when nobody else would).
 He’s just very much intent on being the one to kill his brother’s murderer and it’s what drives his whole narrative at this point.
 He also tends to inflict physical pain on himself, and I don’t know whether it’s an attempt to recreate the pain he can no longer share with his brother or a survivor’s guilt thing, but he’s definitely a sympathetic character.

 You’re not the only one thinking Loveless here, though.
 I’m also absolutely expecting that the brother is alive.